Skip to content

 );

-When receiving a webhook:
+When you receive a webhook:

 2. Check if this event ID exists in your table